Greatest-codes/Greatest-codes/README.md

 - I like to help other people.
 I also like Arduino, Raspberry PI, and mBlock!
 - I’m currently learning Java, JavaScript, Python, C++, PHP, CSS, HTML, and Blockly coding languages (I already know some of those).
 - Favorite coding language... it's either JavaScript or Blockly.
 - Want to contact me?
-Talk to me on mBlock or here! (mBlock is at https://planet.mblock.cc/projects/ then search Best_codes and click on me.)
+Talk to me on mBlock or here! (mBlock is at https://planet.mblock.cc/projects/ go there, then search Best_codes and click on me.)

 <!---
 Greatest-codes/Greatest-codes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.